autogluon/autogluon-rag/docs/tutorials/index.md

 :::{grid-item-card} AutoGluon-RAG
   :link: usage.html

-  A tutorial on using AutoGluon-RAG module to obtain a Retrieval-Augmented Generation pipeline, in 3 Lines of Code!
+  Tutorials on using AutoGluon-RAG module to obtain a Retrieval-Augmented Generation pipeline, in 3 Lines of Code!
 :::

 ```{toctree}